willstepp/writings/joseph-the-son/jts.md

 He lowered himself slowly and carefully not to make any noise, and walked back around to the porch.
 He was deep in thought.
 A certain kind of panic was overtaking the calm front he had to put on not to worry his sister.
 Things today did not make sense.
 He could not make sense of anything that had happened today.
 Logic did not seem to follow anymore.
 He sat on the porch next to the dog and pet it slowly.
 It reacted by shifting beside him and lying down.
 It curled into a tight ball for warmth.
 As he sat there he began to wonder about a name for the dog.

-“Are you a boy dog or a girl dog?”
+“Are you a boy or a girl?”

 He lifted the tail and saw that it was a boy.
 So he thought on it more and then it came to him, “Shooter.”